-Criteria Admission Criteria The relevant clinical information indicate that the youth requires moderate level of care management services and the youth meets all of the inclusionary criteria A through H below: A. The youth is between the ages of five and until their twenty-first birthday.
+The relevant clinical information indicate that the youth require a high level of care management services and the youth must meet A through H below:

+- A. The youth is between the ages of five and until their twenty-first birthday.
 Special consideration will be given to children under five.
-Eligibility is in place up to and including the day prior to the young adult's twenty-first birthday.
-B. The youth has been evaluated within the past year and determined to have symptoms and behaviors consistent with a DSM 5 diagnosis or has been officially diagnosed with a DSM 5 diagnosis.
-C. Moderate to severe intensity symptoms are evident in one or more areas within any of the following domains: 1.
-Behavioral, emotional symptoms that may include psychosis, impulsivity, hyperactivity, depression, anxiety, oppositional, conduct, or anger control.
-2. Risk behaviors that may include suicide risk, self-injurious behavior, danger to others, problematic sexual behavior, substance use, fire setting, or other self-harm.
-3. Trauma, which is potentially associated with disturbance in sleeping pattern, eating patterns, elimination practices, attention abilities, impulse control abilities, mood regulation abilities, or re-experiencing of past traumatic experiences.
-The identified trauma could have been either explicit, implicit, discrete, or recurrent.
-D. The behavioral health condition identified above has resulted in the youth's decline from baseline in functional impairment in two or more of the following life domains: 1.
-Self-Care - Such as involving basic hygiene, grooming, or nutritional needs which are consistent with the maintenance of general health and wellness.
-2. Community Functioning - Behaviors observed in the community related to personal judgement abilities and developmentally appropriate decision-making skills.
-3. Social Relationships - The ability to maintain positive and effective relationship with peers and adults.
-4. Family Functioning - The ability to maintain positive, healthy relationships with family members.
-There may be concerns regarding communication and or interactions with identified care providers or other family members.
-5. School/Vocational/Work Functioning - The ability to function in the school or vocational setting is impaired as evidenced by poor school attendance, decline in productivity or maladaptive behavior in the school/vocational/work setting.
-E. Acute Care intensity of treatment is clinically indicated to address the severity of functional impairment that the youth is currently presenting with, or the youth may be receiving inpatient psychiatric treatment or out-of-home treatment at the present time.
-F. The youth appears to be in need of an array of services and supports requiring coordination and assistance through the CFT process.
+Eligibility is in place up to and including the day prior to the young adult's twenty-first birthday. - B. The youth has been evaluated within the past year and determined to have symptoms and behaviors consistent with, a DSM 5 diagnosis, or they have been diagnosed with a DSM 5 diagnosis. - C. Severe intensity symptoms are evident in one or more areas within any of the following domains: - 1.
+Behavioral, emotional symptoms that may include psychosis, impulsivity, hyperactivity, depression, anxiety, oppositional, conduct, or anger control. - 2.
+Risk behaviors that may include suicide risk, self-injurious behavior, danger to others, problematic sexual behavior, substance use, fire setting, or other self-harm. - 3.
+Trauma, which is potentially associated with disturbance in sleeping pattern, eating patterns, elimination practices, attention abilities, impulse control abilities, mood regulation abilities, or reexperiencing past traumatic experiences.
+The identified trauma could have been explicit, implicit, discrete, or recurrent. - D. The behavioral health condition identified above has resulted in the youth's decline from baseline in functional impairment in two or more of the following life domains: - 1.
+Self-Care Behaviors involving basic hygiene, nutritional needs and physical health needs which are consistent with maintaining the youth's health and wellness. - 2.
+Community Functioning Behaviors observed in the community demonstrating personal safety and developmentally appropriate decision-making skills. - 3.
+Social Relationships Behaviors pertaining to maintaining positive and supportive relationships with peers and adults. - 4.
+Family Functioning Behaviors indicating constructive, considerate relationships with family members.
+There may be concerns regarding communication and or interactions with care providers, siblings, or other family members. - 5.
+School/Vocational/Work Functioning Behaviors suggesting successful function in the school or vocational setting.
+There may be concerns regarding poor school attendance, decline in productivity or maladaptive behavior in the school/vocational/work setting.

+- E. Acute Care intensity of treatment is clinically indicated to address the severity of functional impairment that the youth is currently presenting with, or the youth may be receiving inpatient psychiatric treatment or out-of-home treatment at the present time. - F. The youth appears to be in need of an array of services and supports requiring coordination and assistance through the CFT process.
 Specifically, this youth's clinical needs require multidimensional treatment services.
-Additional behavioral health services indicated may include medication management services, specialized behavioral health services, coordination of child study team services, and coordination of other co-occurring treatment needs involving substance use, physical health, or Intellectual/Developmental Disability.
-Collaboration and/or linkage with family and community supports, or coordination with multiple system agencies such as the Division of Child Protection and Permanency (DCP&P), legal services, or the Juvenile Justice Commission (JJC), may also be indicated, however, this is not a mandatory inclusionary criterion.
-G. The youth and caregiver require face-to-face assistance in obtaining or coordinating treatment, rehabilitation, habilitation, financial and/or social services, without which the youth could reasonably be expected to have a decline in functioning that would require more intensive Children's System of Care (CSOC) services.
-H. The person(s) with authority to consent to treatment for the youth voluntarily agrees to participate.
+Coordination of services may include medication management services, specialized behavioral health services, child study team services, or co-occurring treatment needs involving substance use, physical health, or Intellectual/Developmental Disability.
+Collaboration and or linkage with family and community supports, or coordination with multiple system agencies such as the Division of Child Protection and Permanency (DCP&P), legal services, or the Juvenile Justice Commission (JJC). - G. The youth and caregiver require face-to-face assistance in obtaining or coordinating treatment, rehabilitation, habilitation, financial and/or social services, without which the youth could reasonably be expected to have a decline in functioning that would require more intensive behavioral health services. - H. The person(s) with authority to consent to treatment for the youth voluntarily agrees to participate.
 The assent of a youth who is not authorized under applicable law to consent to treatment is desirable but not required.
-Youth who receive 14-Day Plans for Care Management Organization services are considered presumptively eligible for 30 days from date of enrollment due to maladaptive behavior(s) resulting in impaired community functioning and subsequent legal sanctions, but must meet the Inclusionary Criteria I: I. Youth is diagnosed with a behavioral health disorder consistent with a DSM 5 diagnosis or symptoms consistent with a DSM 5 diagnosis within thirty days.